A Long Exact Sequence in Symmetry Breaking: order parameter constraints, defect anomaly-matching, and higher Berry phases: Examples

 The next map sends the $E_8$ state, representing $(1,0)$ in that group, to the time-reversal symmetric phase described by a gravitational $\theta = \pi$ angle, or $\frac{1}{2} w_2^2$.
 This encodes the well-known fact that the time reversal domain wall at the boundary of that theory (known as $e_f m_f$ in \cite{Wang_2014}) hosts $c_L = 8$ mod 16 gapless chiral modes.
 Meanwhile, it sends the Levin-Gu SPT \cite{Levin_2012} associated to $\frac{1}{2} A^3$ and representing $(0,1)$ in $\Omega^3_{\bZ/2,SO}$, to the phase associated with $\frac{1}{2} w_1^4$.

-\subsubsection{$\bZ/2$ symmetry breaking for fermions}
+\subsection{$\bZ/2$ symmetry breaking for fermions}

 Now we turn to the same $\bZ/2$ symmetry breaking scenario for fermions.
-Now four different types of $\bZ/2$ symmetry are involved, either unitary with $U^2 = 1$ or $U^2 = (-1)^F$, or time reversing with $T^2 = 1$ or $T^2 = (-1)^F$, as discussed in Section \ref{subsecanomalyintro}.
+In the fermionic setting, there are four different types of $\bZ/2$ symmetry: either unitary with $U^2 = 1$ or $U^2 = (-1)^F$, or time reversing with $T^2 = 1$ or $T^2 = (-1)^F$, as discussed in \cref{subsecanomalyintro}.
 The relevant classifications are collection in Table \ref{tab:Z2_anomaly_groups_fermionic}, corresponding to low-degree bordism groups that are explicitly calculated in the following references: Milnor~\cite{Mil63} (spin bordism), Giambalvo~\cite{Gia73} ($\Pin^+$ bordism), Kirby-Taylor~\cite{KT90} ($\Pin^-$ bordism), García-Etxebarria and Montero~\cite[(C.18)]{GEM18} ($\Spin\times\Z/2$ bordism),\footnote{This calculation, or more precisely its equivalent analogue in $\ko$-homology, was first done by Mahowald-Milgram~\cite{MM76}, with $\ko_*(B\Z/2)$ worked out explicitly by Bruner-Greenlees~\cite[Example 7.3.1]{BG10}, but the cited reference lists spin bordism groups specifically.} and Giambalvo~\cite{Gia73a} ($\Spin\times_{\Z/2}\Z/4$ bordism).